daifengwanglab/scGRNom/README.md

 **Step 3 (optional): Predict TF-target genes with high expression relationships by Elastic net regression**

-We input the open chromatin regions for microglia by scATAC-seq in [12] to predict the microglial network that only consiste of edges linking high accessible enhancers in microglia.
+We input the open chromatin regions for microglia by scATAC-seq in [12] to predict the microglial network that only consists of edges linking high accessible enhancers in microglia.

 ```{r}
 library(readxl)